 Money problems are no joke, especially when getting a divorce.
 If you and your partner are planning to divorce, it may be helpful to speak with someone who knows exactly what you should do concerning your finances and your divorce.

-At Charlotte Christian Law, we are here to help you through your divorce.
+At The Law Offices of Charlotte Christian and Associates, we are here to help you through your divorce.
 We will help you understand the best processes for splitting up your money and planning for your future – no matter what.
 We will be by your side every step of the way.